jtsiomb/xlivebg/README.md

-For further information, build instructions, configuration and setup, and a guide for writing live wallpapers, refer to the manual: http://nuclear.mutantstargoat.com/sw/xlivebg/manual Also available under `doc/manual` in the source tree.
+For further information, build instructions, configuration and setup, and a guide for writing live wallpapers, refer to the manual: http://nuclear.mutantstargoat.com/sw/xlivebg/manual Also available under the `doc` directory in the source tree.

 License
 -------